 Seems like I have a *thing* for rhubarb pastries.
 These are slightly different from the last time I shared a rhubarb galette thing: they’re tartlets (mini and cute!) and have a half-rye-flour crust.
 I also used a different technique for making the pastry called ‘fraisage’ so it’s extra flaky (don’t worry I’ve got step-by-step pics in the recipe so it shouldn’t be too daunting).

 Oh and they’re funky and triangular.
-So indie right?
+So cool right?

 I feel like the shape affects I flavour somehow, I dunno man.
 But regardless of the shape, it’s definitely a good shout to make these tartlets now now now.